mozaik-association/mozaik/docs/Contacts Module.md

 !!! example

-    I am interested by the themes of 'nuclear energy' and 'sports'
+    I am interested by the themes of 'nuclear energy' and 'human right'

 - Automatically when a member registers for a specific event / survey or petition